Avi Rokah

 Listen To The Breath!

 Aiko San always surprised me with her depth of understanding, intuition and wisdom.
-One evening about 10 years ago, I was doing kata and Aiko San was standing with her back to me, and all of the sudden she turned around and said: “you are using too much top power”, and I felt it was true but asked her how could she tell, since she did not look at me, and she replied that she knew by the sound of my breath.
-Since than she surprised me over and over, without looking at me she told me if my elbows
+One evening about 10 years ago, I was doing kata and Aiko San was standing with her back to me, and all of the sudden she turned around and said: “you are using too much top power.”
+I felt it was true but asked her how she could tell, since she did not look at me, and she replied that she knew by the sound of my breath.
+Since then she surprised me over and over.
+Without looking at me she told me if my elbows were

 Listen To The Breath!
 Read More »